 One rural substance use disorder treatment program serving tribal populations contracted with a native project coordinator who has existing relationships with contacts at partner tribes.
 Programs have also invested in social marketing campaigns to ensure that the messages of the program are tailored to the culture of the community.

-The Western Interstate Commission for Higher Education has developed a webinar and presentation on providing substance use disorder prevention and treatment services in Native American tribal communities.
 Other resources to address substance use disorders include the Northwest Tribal Substance Abuse Action Plan.

 Resources to Learn More

 This website provides a collection of information and resources to address substance abuse in American Indian and Alaskan Native populations such as screening tools, trainings, treatment options, and technical assistance.